-If you’re thinking about getting divorced or dissolving your civil partnership in Scotland, but haven’t filed the papers yet, you can get a separation agreement drawn up.
-This sets out who’ll pay the rent or mortgage and bills, until you decide whether to go ahead with your divorce or dissolution.
+If you’re thinking about getting divorced or dissolving your civil partnership in Scotland, but haven’t filed the papers yet, you can get a separation agreement drawn up between you and your ex-partner.
+It’s a legal agreement that shows how you plan to divide your finances and any childcare arrangements before you go ahead with your divorce or dissolution.

 What is a separation agreement?